 Several contractors were discovered, after the fact, to have misrepresented the state of their cybersecurity.
 Severe penalties were issued, but the damage was already done.
 So the DoD collaborated with a few standards organizations and developed a new certification standard that would be more robust and prescriptive.

 And, of course, contractors will now need to be certified by a third party Assessor before a contract is awarded.

 What Are the Basics of CMMC?

 CMMC is based on several security standards, but has a lot of similarities with NIST 800-171 and DFAR 52.204-21.
-A third-party Assessor will evaluate your readiness, based on the technical controls you’ve implemented, your documentation, and your policies.
-The assessment will certify you at a certain level of 1 to 5.
+In many cases, a third-party Assessor will evaluate your readiness.
+This third-party Assessor is called a CMMC Third Party Assessment Organization (C3PAOs).
+The assessment will certify you at a certain level of 1 to 3.
 The higher your level, the more sophisticated and comprehensive your security readiness, and the more contracts you’ll be eligible for.

-The five levels are tiered, and each level builds on the one below it.
-Most companies will aim to achieve a certification between level 1 and 3.
-Level 5 uses the most advanced and progressive practices available.
+The three levels are tiered, and each level builds on the one below it.
+Most companies will aim to achieve a certification level of 1 or 2.
+Level 3 uses the most advanced and progressive practices available.

 Knowing the types of information you receive, store, generate, process or transmit is critical, so make sure you have that mapped out.
 Also, coordinate with your DoD point of contact to get help forecasting what level you’ll need to be compliant with.